When a client is nervous at a meeting: What should the salesperson do?

-How do you recognize a nervous client
+How can you recognize a nervous client

 What you should do